Islamophobic trope: Oppression of women

 A Muslim woman from Malaysia wearing a hijab.

 Scholars of Islamophobia describe a recurring stereotype that depicts Muslim women as oppressed by Islamic teachings and by Muslim men.
-The "Islam oppresses women" trope is a widespread Islamophobic narrative often used to justify discriminatory policies, foreign interventions, and anti-Muslim sentiment, while overlooking the diversity of Muslim women’s experiences and the historical, political, and social factors that shape gender relations in Muslim-majority societies.
+The "Islam oppresses women" trope and other tropes like "Islam is a misogynistic religion", "Islam kills women" and "Islam is anti-women" are a widespread Islamophobic narratives often used to justify discriminatory policies, foreign interventions, and anti-Muslim sentiment, while overlooking the diversity of Muslim women's experiences and the historical, political, and social factors that shape gender relations in Muslim-majority societies.

 The image of the “oppressed Muslim woman” has roots in Orientalist discourse, where European colonial powers portrayed Muslim societies as inherently patriarchal to legitimise political and moral intervention.
 During the 19th and early 20th centuries, colonial authorities invoked the rhetoric of “saving” Muslim women—especially in territories such as North Africa and South Asia—as part of their civilising mission.
 This framing continues in some modern political rhetoric, where Western leaders have cited the supposed oppression of Muslim women to support policies such as military intervention or immigration restrictions.

 Debates over Islamic dress—such as the hijab, chador, niqab, and burqa—are central to this stereotype.
 These garments are frequently represented as symbols of submission.
 While coercion does occur in some contexts, many Muslim women wear them voluntarily for personal, cultural, or religious reasons.
 Assuming that all veiled women are oppressed disregards individual autonomy and ignores the presence of modest dress traditions in other faiths, including Christianity and Judaism.

 Media studies research indicates that Western outlets often highlight incidents of gender-based violence in Muslim-majority contexts while underreporting comparable issues elsewhere.
-Honor killings, forced marriages, and domestic violence are sometimes depicted as intrinsic to Islam, despite Islam’s prohibition of these practices and their presence across cultures and religions.
+Honor killings, forced marriages, and domestic violence are sometimes depicted as intrinsic to Islam, despite Islam's prohibition of these practices and their presence across cultures and religions.